liamilito/liamilito.github.io/not-resume.md

 * **2010**: Wish I studied computer science.

 * **2010-2012**: Work in recruitment and admissions at King's.
-Visit lots of high schools, never sure until I arrive whether I'll be speaking to a couple kids in an office or the entire school in theh auditorium.
+Visit lots of high schools, never sure until I arrive whether I'll be speaking to a couple kids in an office or the entire school in the auditorium.
 Consequently get really comfortable with public speaking.

 * **2011**: While working in recruitment, get so frustrated by the structure of the office's shared drive that I volunteer to spend two weeks of evenings implementing a redesign.
 When I learn about UX design years later, feel proud that I used some research and testing best practices without knowing it at the time.

 * **2012-2013**: Help open a guesthouse just outside of Kathmandu.
 Took care of bookings, financial management, welcoming guests, and making sure we had enough water in the rooftop cistern.
-Watched [Bakara](https://www.youtube.com/watch?v=LETtcYGc__4&ab_channel=homocinematicus), [The Radiant Child](https://www.imdb.com/title/tt1568335/), and [RiP!](https://en.wikipedia.org/wiki/RiP!:_A_Remix_Manifesto).
+Watched [Baraka](https://www.youtube.com/watch?v=LETtcYGc__4&ab_channel=homocinematicus), [The Radiant Child](https://www.imdb.com/title/tt1568335/), and [RiP!](https://www.nfb.ca/film/rip_a_remix_manifesto/).
 All three blew my mind.

 * **2014**: Tore my ACL.
 It hurt a lot.